istio/istio.io/content/en/docs/setup/install/operator/index.md

 The controller will detect the `IstioOperator` resource and then install the Istio components corresponding to the specified (`demo`) configuration.

-If you have used `--watchedNamespaces` to watch custom namespace, make sure to specify `values.global.istioNamespace` as the following.
+If you have used `--watchedNamespaces` to initialize the Istio operator, make sure the IstioOperator resource is located in the specified namespace list.

+When installing Istio in the namespace other than `istio-system`, specify the namespace with `values.global.istioNamespace` as the following.

 {{< text bash >}}
 $ kubectl create ns istio-namespace1